Key takeaways

 CapEx & capitalization rate

-Seasoned real estate professionals know that budgeting for property management requires budgeting for “big-ticket” expenses to maintain and enhance property value.
-These big-ticket items are commonly known as capital expenditures or CapEx.
+Seasoned real estate professionals know property management requires budgeting for “big-ticket” expenses to maintain and enhance property value.
+These big-ticket items are capital expenditures in real estate (e.g. CapEx).

 CapEx are funds you’ll use to renovate, purchase, or maintain your building’s physical assets.
-Unlike traditional operating expenses, CapEx isn’t expensed on your property’s monthly or annual income statements.
+CapEx isn’t expensed on your property’s monthly or annual income statements, unlike traditional operating expenses.

 Instead, CapEx adds economic value to your business by increasing the scope and efficiency of your property.

-Additionally, you shouldn’t factor CapEx into your capitalization rate, or cap rate.
+Additionally, you shouldn’t factor CapEx into your capitalization rate or cap rate.
 This is the expected rate of return on an investment property.
-You can calculate this by dividing your property’s NOI by the current market value and multiplying that number by 100.
+You can calculate this by dividing your property’s NOI by the current market value and multiplying that by 100.

 Cap rate formula: